Coumarin

 This section has been translated automatically.

-Coumarin can be found in various plants such as: the fragrant perfumed grass, clover, woodruff, umbellifers such as dill or caraway, dates, tonka bean (cumaru = tonka bean tree) and cinnamon cassava.
-Due to its bitter taste, coumarin belongs to the bitter substances.
-The derivatives of 4-hydroxycumarin are of great medical importance, for example as anticoagulants (see coumarins systemic); they are also used in pest control.
+Coumarin is found in various plants, such as: the fragrant smoky grass, sweet clover, woodruff, umbelliferous plants such as dill or caraway, dates, the tonka bean (cumaru = tonka bean tree) and cinnamon cassia.
+Coumarin is a bitter substance due to its bitter taste.
+The derivatives of 4-hydroxycoumarin are of great medical importance, for example as anticoagulants (see systemic coumarins below); they are also used in pest control.

 Coumarin (and related substances) are responsible for the typical hay smell when drying grass or woodruff.
-In the plant coumarin is partially glycosidically bound.
-The substance is only released when the plant is destroyed or when it withers by hydrolytic splitting of the sugar.
-Only then does coumarin exude its typical smell.
+Coumarin is partially glycosidically bound in the plant.
+The substance is only released when the plant is destroyed or when it withers through hydrolytic cleavage of the sugar.
+Coumarin only then emits its typical odor.

-Coumarins are also used in food.
-In Germany, the limit value for coumarin as a food additive is laid down in the Flavour Regulation at currently 2 mg per kilogram of prepared food.
+Coumarins are also used in foodstuffs, among other things.
+In Germany, the limit value for coumarin as a food additive is currently set at 2 mg per kilogram of prepared food in the Flavoring Ordinance.

-Coumarin is mainly used as a fragrance and flavour in perfumery and in the tobacco industry.
-Furthermore, it is used to flavour drinks and confectionery (also in chewing gum), e.g. it is also used (in the form of wilted woodruff leaves) in the kitchen, e.g. to flavour May punch.
+Coumarin is mainly used as a fragrance and flavoring agent in perfumery and in the tobacco industry.
+It is also used to flavour drinks and confectionery (including chewing gum), and is also used in the kitchen (in the form of wilted woodruff leaves) to flavour May punch, for example.

 Effects